noralschimpf/Capstone-ChickenCoopDoor/Main Door/README.md

 ## Display.c/h
 Controls for interfacing with the LCD module directly.
 If the Arduino libraries this functionality, this class may be excluded.

+## Alarm.c/h
+Carries an enumerated set of alarm messages and codes, stored locally on both the alarm and main door. this is to allow for minimized data transmission and possibility of error.

 ## Display_impl.c/h
 Implements functions for menu navigation and status display on the LCD.
 Displays status of the door, allows for manual door functions to be entered, and reads off pre-written alarm messages.